cavv-dev/Kekatsu-DS/README.md

 ## Databases setup
 Kekatsu expects a `databases.txt` file to load as the list of available databases.
 This file has to be located in the `Kekatsu` directory on the root of the SD card.

-Each line of the `databases.txt` file has to contain a name and a value separated by a tab character.
+Each line of the `databases.txt` file has to contain a name and a value separated by a '=' or '	' (tab) character.

 The name should be the display name of the database.
 The value must be either:
 - an HTTP(S) URL which returns a database in text response